How do you clean laser engraved wood? Complete Guide

 For detailed information on the honeycomb tables we recommend for laser engravers, it would be helpful to read this article I wrote here.

-Use Laser Engraving Transfer Tape
+5. Use Laser Engraving Masking Tape

-Use Air Assist with your Laser
+Air Assist Pump For Laser Engravers

 Smoke is created from the surface of the wood as a result of the engraving.
 This smoke collects around the material, causing a temperature rise.
 Burn marks are a result of this high temperature.
 The smoke can be blown away with the use of an air assist.